andreaiacono/GraphLab/README.md

 ### Connected Components

 ![Graphlab Connected Components Tab Screenshot](https://raw.githubusercontent.com/andreaiacono/andreaiacono.github.io/master/img/graphlab/cc.gif)
-The traversal tab shows one panel:
+The connected components tab shows one panel:
 * BFS

 A BFS traversal is used to visit all the edges of the graph; then a check is made on the number of visited nodes: if it's lower then the number of nodes of the graph, it means that there are other nodes not touched by the preceding traversal, and so it will loop over all the nodes of the graph looking for the first that has not been visited for starting a BFS on that node too.
 The operation is repeated until there are no more unvisited nodes.